 Eating the Right Foods Before Treatment

-Many people already have already lost weight because of cancer before they receive a mesothelioma diagnosis.
+Many people have lost weight because of cancer before they receive a mesothelioma diagnosis.
 Mesothelioma patients have specific nutritional needs at each part of their cancer journey.

 Losing weight without trying can lead the body to consume muscle, organs, blood and immune cells for energy.
 Unplanned weight loss can be harmful.